spring-projects/spring-integration-samples/basic/xml/README.md

 XML Sample
 ==========

-This example demonstrates the following aspects of the XML support available with Spring Integration:
+This example demonstrates the following aspects of the [Extensible Markup Language][] (XML) support available with *Spring Integration*:

-1. XPath Splitter - to split an order with multiple items into several order messages for separate processing.
+1. [XPath][] Splitter - to split an order with multiple items into several order messages for separate processing.
-2. XPath Router - to route messages according to the evaluation of an XPath expression which tests to see if the order item is in stock.
+2. [XPath][] Router - to route messages according to the evaluation of an [XPath][] expression which tests to see if the order item is in stock.
-3. XPath Expression - which tests to see if the order item is in stock
+3. [XPath][] Expression - which tests to see if the order item is in stock
-3. XSLT Transformer - to transform the payload of the order message into a resupply message where the order item is found to be out of stock.
+3. [XSLT][] Transformer - to transform the payload of the order message into a resupply message where the order item is found to be out of stock.

+## Running the Sample

-To run the sample execute class **org.springframework.integration.samples.xml.BookOrderProcessingTestApp**.
-With Maven you can run the sample by executing:
+To run the sample, execute the class **org.springframework.integration.samples.xml.BookOrderProcessingTestApp**.
+Alternatively, you can run the sample using [Maven][] by executing:

     $ mvn clean package exec:java